Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Results

-To ensure an unbiased evaluation of parameter estimation performance, we include only injections with sample efficiency exceeding $1\%$ across all seven detector configurations.
-The bottom panel of Figure~\ref{fig:SNR_vs_eff} illustrates the parameter space of the retained sources, which account for 78\% of the total, showing that events with $\mathcal{M}_d \lesssim 150\,\mathrm{M}_\odot$ and $D_{\mathrm{L}} \lesssim 6$~Gpc are almost entirely excluded.
-These sources have low sample efficiencies because their high SNR makes them more challenging for NPE to model, as their posteriors are much narrower than the prior.
-This behavior is further evident in the top panel of Figure~\ref{fig:SNR_vs_eff}, where sample efficiency drops sharply for sources with optimal SNR around $\sim 1000$.
+To ensure an unbiased evaluation of parameter estimation performance, we included only injections with sample efficiencies exceeding $1\%$ across all seven detector configurations.
+We further restricted the dataset to sources with optimal S/N $\rho > 8$.
+The bottom panel of Fig.~\ref{fig:SNR_vs_eff} illustrates the parameter space of the retained sources, which account for 78\% of the total, showing that events with $\mathcal{M}_d \lesssim 150\,\mathrm{M}_\odot$ and $D_{\mathrm{L}} \lesssim 6$~Gpc are almost entirely excluded.
+These sources have low sample efficiencies because their high S/N makes them more challenging for NPE to model, as their posteriors are much narrower than the prior.
+This behavior is further evident in the top panel of Fig.~\ref{fig:SNR_vs_eff}, where sample efficiency drops sharply for sources with optimal S/Ns of around $\sim 1000$.

-We are currently exploring several strategies to improve sample efficiency in regions of parameter space where performance remains below threshold, including training {\sc Dingo-IS} with neural population priors \citep[e.g.,][]{Wouters:2025csq}.
+We are currently exploring several strategies to improve sample efficiency in regions of parameter space where performance remains below the threshold, including training {\sc Dingo-IS} with neural population priors \citep[e.g.,][]{Wouters:2025csq}.
 The results of these efforts will be presented in future work.